Anas-sami/VisionTrack-Automatic-Vehicle-Detection-Tracking-Color-Recognition/README.md

 car_tracking.ipynb
 ```

-and run all cells.
+Run all notebook cells to reproduce the results.

 ---

-# Requirements
+# 📦 Requirements

 ```
 opencv-python